 - avoiding close contact with people who have contagious viral or bacterial infections

 - avoiding smoking and exposure to secondhand smoke

-Pharyngitis is a rarely a serious condition and often occurs alongside colds and the flu.
-Viral pharyngitis normally clears up on its own within a couple of weeks, but bacterial pharyngitis may require a course of antibiotics to prevent complications.
+Pharyngitis is rarely a serious condition and often occurs alongside colds and the flu.
+Viral pharyngitis typically clears up on its own within a couple of weeks, but bacterial pharyngitis may require a course of antibiotics to prevent complications.

-Complications of pharyngitis, such as peritonsillar abscess and rheumatic fever, are rare.
+Complications of pharyngitis, such as rheumatic fever, are rare.
 Anyone with severe, recurring, or persistent symptoms should see a doctor.

 Practicing good hygiene and covering the mouth and nose when coughing or sneezing can help prevent getting or spreading the germs that can cause pharyngitis.